fr3nch13/cakephp-jira/README.md

 <?= $this->element('Fr3nch13/Jira.nav-links') ?>
 <?php endif; //Plugin::isLoaded('Fr3nch13/Jira') ?>
 ```
-In case you want to see how I'm creating the link to the pages, see the [`src/Template/Element/nav-links.ctp`](blob/master/src/Template/Element/nav-links.ctp) file.
+In case you want to see how I'm creating the link to the pages, see the [`templates/element/nav-links.php`](blob/master/templates/element/nav-links.php) file.

-If you want to overwrite the plugin templates, do so like you're supposed according to the [CakePHP Documentation](https://book.cakephp.org/3/en/plugins.html#overriding-plugin-templates-from-inside-your-application).
+If you want to overwrite the plugin templates, do so like you're supposed according to the [CakePHP Documentation](https://book.cakephp.org/4/en/plugins.html#overriding-plugin-templates-from-inside-your-application).

+## Version compatibility

+The major versions are locked to the major versions of CakePHP.
+- Jira 1.x is locked to CakePHP ^3.8
+- Jira 2.x is locked to CakePHP ^4.0

 ## Contributing